THE WONDERS OF HONEYSUCKLE

 22 Gage Florist Wire (15 inches)

-Next, take another 4 inches of ribbon and scrunch again to make a puffy loop.
-Twist ribbon to keep the velvet side facing you (or on top).
+- Next, take another 4 inches of ribbon and scrunch it again to make a loop.
+Twist the ribbon to keep the velvet side facing you (or on top).
 This requires some experimentation to make the ribbon lay properly so the wire will be able to hold the center puff in place.

-When puff is achieved, hold ribbon together with thumb and index finger so one hand is free to begin making loops
+- When the center puff is achieved, hold the ribbon together with your thumb and index finger so your other hand is free to begin making loops (see photos below).

-Fold ribbon to make a large loop and place to left and right of the center puff clasping each layer between your thumb and index finger.
+- Fold the ribbon to make a large loop and place loops to the left and right of the center puff.
+Clasp each layer between your thumb and index finger.
 While keeping the velvet side of the ribbon facing you, make 3 loops on either side of center puff.

-Take the piece of cut wire and run it through the center puff making sure to go under all layers of ribbon.
+- Take a piece of your cut wire and run it through the center loop making sure the wire goes under every layer of ribbon.

-Carefully turn bow to the back side and twist wire tightly.
+- Carefully turn the bow to its back side and twist the wire tightly.
 It is important to scrunch the ribbon when twisting the wire.
 This secures each loop and gives the bow more definition.

-To finished, pull and fluff the loops to look the same on both sides of the center puff.
+- To finish, fluff the loops so they look balanced on either side of the center loop.

-This takes a little extra time but makes a big difference in the bow appearance.
+- Fluffing the ribbon takes a little extra time but makes a big difference in the bow's appearance.

 Congratulations!
 You have completed The Bow Making Course.